 Local Drinks to Try at Spätis in Berlin

-Spätis (pronounced shpeh-tees) are small kiosks that sell drinks, snacks, and really whatever they feel like (some of them get quite interesting).
-They typically stay open pretty late, their full name Spätkauf even means ‘late purchase’ in German.
-These shops fit in perfectly with Berlin values, they’re fun and free-spirited, but also reflective of the city’s economical reputation — poor, but sexy!
+Spätis (pronounced shpeh-tees) are small kiosks that sell drinks, snacks, and truly whatever they feel like (some of them get quite interesting).
+They typically stay open pretty late, hence their full name Spätkauf meaning ‘late purchase’ in German.
+These shops fit in perfectly with Berlin values, they’re fun and free-spirited, but also reflective of the city’s economic reputation — “poor, but sexy!”

-These independently owned Spätis initially became popular in the Cold War and have since become synonymous with Berlin’s anti-capitalist and fast-paced culture.
-These days they’re great for securing a midday treat, grabbing a refreshment to enjoy on the go (aka a Wegbier or ‘way beer’), or keeping the party going.
-Some Spätis even set out seating so you can appreciate your drink on the spot — like a bar, but cheaper
+These independently owned Spätis first became popular in the Cold War and have since become synonymous with Berlin’s anti-capitalist and fast-paced culture.
+These days they’re great for securing a midday treat, grabbing a refreshment to enjoy on the go (aka a Wegbier or ‘way beer’), or keeping the party going in the wee morning hours.
+Some Spätis even set out seating so you can appreciate your drink on the spot, kind of like a no-frills bar, but even cheaper.

 Spätis are like snowflakes, most look pretty similar, but they can be quite unique in what they offer.
 Here, we delve into the array of local and German beverages worth discovering and sampling at Spätis.
 I’ve been known to gab, so get comfy!